 Telehealth is the use of technology to better harness providers’ time and expertise and connect patients to the care they need more quickly and conveniently.
 For over a decade, CHCF has worked to expand the use of telehealth in the California safety net.
 This work takes on new urgency in the face of the COVID-19 pandemic.

-For over a decade, CHCF has worked to expand the use of telehealth in the California safety net in order to improve low-income Californians’ access to specialty and behavioral health care by Californians with low incomes, increase the efficiency and capacity of the health care workforce; and improve quality and health outcomes.
+For over a decade, CHCF has worked to expand the use of telehealth in the California safety net to improve access to specialty and behavioral health care by Californians with low incomes, increase the efficiency and capacity of the health care workforce, and improve quality and health outcomes.

 In collaboration with a variety of partners, CHCF identifies telehealth solutions that are scalable in the California safety net and works to reduce barriers to the wider adoption of telehealth.
 CHCF does this by:

-• Supporting telehealth research, education and policy advocacy, through the Center for Connected Health Policy and other groups.
+- Supporting telehealth research, education, and policy advocacy through the Center for Connected Health Policy and other groups.